Alessandra Mussolini

+Alessandra Mussolini (born 30 December 1962) is an Italian politician, television personality, model and former actress and singer.
+Mussolini has been a member of both houses of the Italian Parliament as well as the European Parliament.
+She is also known for being a member of the Mussolini family as a granddaughter of Benito Mussolini.
+Since 2022, she has been a Member of the European Parliament for Forza Italia.

+Mussolini first gained fame through acting and modelling.
+In 1982, as a singer, she released a city pop album entitled Amore.
+Mussolini starred in her final film in 1990 and left the industry after a producer asked her to change her name.

-Alessandra Mussolini (born 30 December 1962) is an Italian politician, the granddaughter of Benito Mussolini, and a former actress and model who served as a Member of the European Parliament for Forza Italia.
-In 2004, she became the first woman to lead a political party in Italy.
-She was a member of the Chamber of Deputies from 2008 to 2013 and the Italian Senate from 2013 to 2014, she was elected under The People of Freedom which is now part of Forza Italia.
+In 2004, she became the first woman to lead a political party in Italy when she founded the national conservative political party Social Action.
+She was a member of the Chamber of Deputies from 2008 to 2013 and the Italian Senate from 2013 to 2014 where she was elected under The People of Freedom which later became part of Forza Italia.
 She was elected to the European Parliament in 2014.

-She was the founder and leader of the national conservative political party Social Action; from 2004 until 2008, Mussolini also served as a Member of the European Parliament, and she has been a member of the Chamber of Deputies, the lower house of the Italian Parliament, for The People of Freedom.

-Mussolini left politics, temporarily, in December 2020 for a new television career, but in November 2022 she returned as MEP, succeeding Antonio Tajani, after his election to the Chamber of Deputies.
+Mussolini left politics temporarily in December 2020 for a reality television career.
+She returned as an MEP in November 2022, succeeding Antonio Tajani, after he was appointed in the Meloni government.

-Personal life
+Early and personal life

-Alessandra Mussolini was born in Rome, the daughter of Romano Mussolini, the fourth son of Benito Mussolini, fascist dictator of Italy from 1922 to 1943, and Anna Maria Villani Scicolone (born 11 May 1938, Rome).
+Alessandra Mussolini was born in Rome, the daughter of Romano Mussolini, the fourth child of Benito Mussolini, fascist dictator of Italy from 1922 to 1943, and Marianna Pia Villani Scicolone (born 11 May 1938, Rome).
 Actress Sophia Loren is her maternal aunt.
+She has a half-sister, Rachele Mussolini, who is also a politician as a member of Brothers of Italy.

 From 1976 to 1980 she went to high school at the American Overseas School of Rome.
 She graduated in 1994 from Sapienza University of Rome, where she got her Master of Science in medicine and surgery.